ait-testbed/attackbed/docs/source/development/connection.rst

 Connecting to Virtual Machines
 =========================

-All virtual machines in the testbed are deployed on OpenStack/OVH and are not directly reachable from the internet.
-Access is facilitated through a dedicated **management host** (``mgmt``), which has *network interfaces in all testbed networks* and is the only machine with a public IP address.
+All virtual machines in the attackbed are deployed on OpenStack/OVH and are not directly reachable from the internet.
+Access is facilitated through a dedicated **management host** (``mgmt``), which has *network interfaces in all attackbed networks* and is the only machine with a public IP address.
 (This is the floating IP you have allocated to the OpenStack/OVH project previously and named ``mgmt``, which can then be used by terraform on deployment.)
 The management host serves as a jump host for all other machines.